Lightstreamer/Lightstreamer-example-StockList-client-Xamarin/README.md

 To build your own version of the demo follow these steps:

-* Import the source codes of this project in a Viusual C# Cross-Platform project (Xamarin.Forms).
-We have used the Visual Studio 2017 and you can download it from the [Microsoft website](https://visualstudio.microsoft.com/en/xamarin/).<br>
+* Import the source codes of this project in a Cross-Platform Xamarin project.
+We have used Visual Studio 2022, that you can download from the [Microsoft website](https://visualstudio.microsoft.com/en/xamarin/).<br>
-* You can choose the target devices between iOs, Androin and UWP.
+* You can choose the target devices between iOS, Android and UWP.
 * You should complete this project with the <b>Lightstreamer .NET Standard Client</b> library, to be used for the build process, trough NuGet.
 Follow these steps:
 	* In the "Solution Explorer" tab, right click on the project and choose `Manage NuGet Packages ...`
 	* In the Search text box enter `Lightstreamer`
 	* Choose <b>Lightstreamer.DotNetStandard.Client</b> then click `Install` and then `Ok`
 * You may run the demo against your local server or using our online server `push.lightstreamer.com`.
-The server to which the demo will connect to is configured in the `RTfeed.cs` file; by default the demo targets our demo server at https://push.lightstreamer.com.<br>
+The server to which the demo will connect to is configured in the `RTfeed.cs` file; by default the demo targets our demo server at http://push.lightstreamer.com.<br>
 	* In the former case, note that, as prerequisite, the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Launch the Debug choosing your preferred platform and enjoy.